June 6, 2025

 • Jebel Ali Free Zone (JAFZA):

 • What JAFZA Offers: Strategically located right next to Jebel Ali Port, JAFZA is one of the world’s largest and most renowned free zones.
 This translates into unparalleled logistics advantages, the highly sought-after option for 100% foreign ownership, and complete exemption from corporate and personal income taxes.
-It’s a powerful combination.

 • Industrial City of Abu Dhabi (ICAD):

 • What ICAD Offers: ICAD serves a diverse range of industrial sectors, including heavy industries.
-It provides fully serviced land, essential utilities, and good connectivity, making it a very suitable choice for large-scale manufacturing operations.
+It provides fully serviced land, essential utilities, and good connectivity, making it a suitable choice for large-scale manufacturing operations.

 Common Incentives and Infrastructure